litmuschaos/v1-litmus-docs/docs/node-drain.md

 - Check whether the application is resilient to the node drain, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

-  `kubectl describe chaosresult nginx-chaos-drain-node -n <application-namespace>`
+  `kubectl describe chaosresult nginx-chaos-node-drain -n <application-namespace>`

 ## Node Drain Experiment Demo [TODO]